gitbucket/gitbucket/doc/notification.md

 * collaborators
 * participants

-However, the operation in person is excluded from the target.
+However, the person performing the operation is excluded from the notification.